 application of Bio dynamic compost wash of 10ml lit- 1 of water) which was significantly superior over the treatment T1(control) and statistically at par with T5:-(T3 + Root dipping with Bio dynamic wash 10 ml lit-1 of water).The minimum plant population at initial stage (45) and at final stage(42) was recorded in T1 (control) treatment due to the biotic and abiotic stress final plant population decrease.

-Effect of bio Dynamic Compost and Bio Dynamic Compost Wash on Flag Leaf Area(cm2)
+Effect of different treatments on Flag Leaf Area(cm2)

 The data on progressive Flag leaf area at the successive stages of crop growth as greatly influenced by various Bio dynamic compost application practices.
 The presented in Table 7 depicted that, at 30 Panicle initiation, at 50% flowering, 100% flowering and at harvesting stage clearly indicates that bio-decomposed treatment influenced significantly over all treatment.The maximum Flag leaf area (38.50 cm2), (43.98cm2) and (44.52cm2) respectively, at 30 Panicle initiation, at 50% flowering, 100% flowering stage